senzing-garage/sz-sdk-java/Migration.md

-# Migrating from V3 to V4 Senzing SDK
+# Migrating from Version 3 to Version 4 Senzing Java SDK

 ## Overview